Nancy Badaracco, R.N., M.S.N., N.E.A.-BC

 Ambulatory Operations provides care to an average of 900,000 patients annually.

-In my role, I am responsible for the administration of nursing practice and standards of registered nurses, licensed vocational nurses, medical assistants and technician practice who practice within the Clinical Operations Division.
-My role includes supervisory oversight, evaluation, competency, staff development/training, monitoring and provision of patient care, policy and procedure, standards of infection control, disaster and emergency preparedness and management, and regulatory implementation of Joint Commission Standards, and other state and federal regulatory bodies.
+Ms Badaracco is responsible for the administration of nursing practice and standards of registered nurses, licensed vocational nurses, medical assistants and technician practice who practice within the Clinical Operations Division: supervisory oversight, evaluation, competency, staff development/training, monitoring and provision of patient care, policy and procedure, standards of infection control, disaster and emergency preparedness and management; and, clinic and staff implementation and continued compliance of and to The Joint Commission Standards, and other state and federal regulatory bodies.

 Nicole Hansen, R.N., M.S.N.